The 30 Best Korean Historical Dramas

-Here's a perfect series for the period drama newbies!
-It creates a world that looks like Joseon, but it possesses fresh, modern sort of feel.
-The story revolves around one girl who disguises herself as a boy to attend the school.
+Here's a perfect series for period drama newbies!
+It creates a world that looks like Joseon, but it possesses a fresh, modern sort of feel.
+The story revolves around one girl who disguises herself as a boy to attend school.
 As schools in the Joseon era wouldn't accept female students, the brave girl takes the name of her sick brother.
-He can't attend the prestigious school, and so she takes a risk and is eventually allowed to study there.
+He can't attend the prestigious school, so she takes a risk and is eventually allowed to study there.

 24. Scholar Who Walks the Night